 Wong JJ.
 Are manual therapies, passive physical modalities, or acupuncture effective for the management of patients with whiplash-associated disorders or neck pain and associated disorders?
 An update of the Bone and Joint Decade Task Force on Neck Pain and Its Associated Disorders by the OPTIMa collaboration.
 The Spine Journal.
 2016;16:1598.

-If you are in need of a Fort Worth Neurosurgeon, Contact Longhorn Brain & Spine Immediately To Get a Consultation.
+If you need a Fort Worth Neurosurgeon, Contact Longhorn Brain & Spine Immediately To Get a Consultation.